 - 13 myStorm forum

+This note is in group My FPGA pages.
 In this note I will try to find out what might be in FPGA design for me.
 And if so, how.
-(Next note)

 1st investigation: myStorm?